baxy-ne/Feinstaub-Projekt/README.md

-# Schul-Feinstaub-Projekt by Jannik Sauer and Onur Goekcek
+# Feinstaub-Projekt by Jannik Sauer and Onur Goekcek